Dai411/ISTRICI-tools/README.md

 ## The trigger of this projects

-The original codes in the project provided by Dr Tinivella and Dr Giustiniani are listed in the repository `ISTRICI`
+The original codes are provided by Dr Tinivella and Dr Giustiniani listed in the repository `utinivella/ISTRICI`: https://github.com/utinivella/ISTRICI
-https://github.com/utinivella/ISTRICI
 However, the raw codes are not well maintained and developped after all the geophysics is not a very 'popular major'.
 The author had a chance to use this tool `ISTRICI` in processing some seismic survey lines in the Tryhenian Sea.
 During this procedure, I wrote some tools which can be used during the Pre-stack Depth Migration (PSDM) based on the Python.
 Also, I